 Remotely Connecting to an NRAO Workstation or Cluster

-If the site deployment version is not an option for you, then you can instead invoke the stand-alone installation of carta by using the
+You can invoke the stand-alone installation of carta by using the

 Connect your home computer to the NRAO VPN